WebAssembly/WASI/proposals/filesystem/wasi-filesystem.md

 Read directory entries from a directory.

+On filesystems where directories contain entries referring to themselves and their parents, often named `.` and `..` respectively, these entries are omitted.

 This always returns a new stream which starts at the beginning of the directory.
 ##### Params